thisbit/image_resize/README.md

-# Image Resize Helper for MMPEG
+# Image Resize Helper for FFMPEG

 This is a small script that makes it easier to use FFMPEG to manage resizing images in bulk.
 Before you can use this, you first have to install [FFMPEG](https://ffmpeg.org/).